Estimated reading time: 7 minutes

 Nonetheless, approaching committed relationships consciously and intentionally is always a good thing.
 However, I’m equally convinced that knowing your prospective mate’s thoughts about a variety of relationship issues does not provide future “love insurance”.
 Here’s why.

 The late John Lennon once said, “Life is what happens when you’re busy making plans.”
-No matter how much a couple agrees on whether they want children and if so, how many, how they’ll handle finances and household chores, how they’ll decide on religious issues or matters of sexuality, and so on and so on, the truth is, how people feel often changes over time.
+No matter how much a couple agrees on, negotiates clear boundaries, about whether they want children and if so, how many: how they’ll handle finances and household chores: how they’ll decide on religious issues or matters of sexuality: and so on and so on, the truth is, how people feel often changes over time.

 Because she had agreed to convert, she felt guilty about her discomfort and failed to share it with her husband.
 Over time, her feelings of resentment grew and when she felt she could no longer stand the pressure, she filed for divorce.
 People change over time regardless of how crystal clear you might be at the start about the shared goals and direction for your relationship.
 Life often has a funny way of throwing you curves.
 Then what?

 What you need to do is create overt contracts in your relationship.
 Make these contracts very clear and keep reviewing them annually.
 Keep the parts that still work for you and update the ones which are no longer applicable.
 Doing this every year ensures that you openly discuss the changes that are having within you and between you.

 I have worked with many couples over the years who have agreed in advance that they want children.
 They even agreed on the number of children they desired as well as the date they wanted to become pregnant.
 However, eventually some of these couples learned the sad news that they hadn’t even considered – they were unable to conceive.